tournepivoine/shinpokered-fr/README.md

 - Fixed text giving the wrong description of guard spec.
 - Fixed woman on silph co 10F having a blank line in her text

+**Not yet in patch**
+- Corrected and clarified the quiz text in the cinnabar gym

 #Bugfixes
 -----------